此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 Taiwan and UK have in recent years established regular exchange and collaboration on topics concerning public health.
 Since the COVID-19 outbreak escalated rapidly in Europe in March 2020, Taiwan has been keen to provide help, for example by donating a total of 2 million medical face masks to the UK government.
 The COVID-19 task forces on both sides also have been sharing their expertise and experience on several occasions.

-In September 2020, UK Foreign, Commonwealth and Development Office Ministers Lord Ahmad and Nigel Adams both made it clear on separate occasions that the UK hopes Taiwan is allowed to attend the World Health Assembly as an observer, and that Taiwan’s expertise and experience in combating COVID-19 shows it can make a valuable contribution to the world.
 In May 2021, the United Kingdom hosted a meeting of G7 Foreign Ministers.
-The communiqué issued afterwards expressed support for Taiwan's meaningful participation in the World Health Organization and the World Health Assembly.
-In the same month, the British Secretary of State for Health and Social Care for the first time expressed his support for Taiwan’s participation in the World Health Assembly in his speech to its annual meeting.
-In May 2023, when addressing the 76th World Health Assembly, the UK’s Health Secretary Will Quince once again openly expressed the UK’s support for Taiwan’s participation in the WHA as an observer.
-He also highlighted that Taiwan should be given meaningful access to all relevant technical meetings.
+The communiqué issued afterwards expressed support for Taiwan's meaningful participation in the World Health Organization and the World Health Assembly (WHA).
+In the same month, the British Secretary of State for Health and Social Care for the first time expressed the UK’s support for Taiwan’s participation in the World Health Assembly in his speech to its annual meeting.
+The UK has continued to voice its support for Taiwan’s participation as an observer in the WHA and its access to all relevant technical meetings at every annual WHA meeting since then.